deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 Here the build workflow is separate from the deployment workflow.
 The build workflow is triggered when there is a push to any branch, a PR to the main branch, or when manually triggered.
-The deployment workflow waits and listens for the build workflow to complete against the main branch.
+The deployment workflow uses the `on.workflow_run` trigger to wait and listen for the build workflow to complete against the main branch.

 Because the build uses its own workflow, the deployment workflow needs a reference to the build's workflow run ID so it knows which build run to download the artifacts from.
 This is provided automatically when the build triggers the deployment workflow, but must be provided manually when the deployment workflow is manually triggered.